sknop/bootcamp-ami/README.md

-# confluent-ami-creator
+# bootcamp-ami
-Packer configuration file to create AWS Ami with java 11 and confluent enterprise installed based on Ubuntu 20.04
+Packer configuration file to create AWS Ami with java 17 and Confluent CP Enterprise installed based on Ubuntu 20.04

 # Instructions